darianlee555/HR-Analytics-Project/README.md

 ![HR-career (3)](https://github.com/darianlee555/HR-Analytics-Project/assets/145151765/4c117f80-6f6e-40c4-839b-3d5da962449d)

-This is an **SQL** and **Power BI** project analysing a **Human Resources Dataset** from a fictional company.
+This is an **SQL** and **Power BI** project analyzing a **Human Resources Dataset** from a fictional company.
 The point of this project is to answer crucial questions using the HR data and provide deeper insights and recommendations into employee patterns and future hiring decisions at this fictional company.

 ### Data Source